Barbog/deja-website/pages/burn-etiquette.photo-&-video-policy.en.md

 typora-root-url: ../static
 ---

-# Photo & Video policy
+# Photo & Video Policy

 Many opportunities for photography will arise at DeJā, please ask the individual(s):